Paintings: Noah & the Deluge

 ‘Noah’s Ark’, Edward Hicks, 1846

-The animals enter two by two, and in this case the lambs and the lions are together, unconcerned by each other’s presence.
-The ark waits to receive them, while storm clouds gather behind them.
+The animals enter two by two.
+In this case the lambs and the lions are together, unconcerned.
+The ark waits to receive them, while storm clouds gather behind.

-This charming naive painting shows the animals entering the ark in a mood of serene harmony.
-Order is the order of the day.
-Meanwhile chaos, in the form of the ominous storm clouds behind the ark, is approaching.
-Between the order of the animals and the chaos of the clouds stands the ark, waiting to receive anyone who will enter.
+Between the order of the animals and the chaos of the storm-clouds stands the church-like ark, waiting to receive anyone who will enter.

 ‘The Entry of the Animals into Noah’s Ark’